yk-liu/Toric-Code-Over-Triangulation/readme.md

 The `PToricCode.f90` file computes lowest `p=5` eigenvalues of the Hamiltonian.
 This code is paralellized with OpenMP directives.

 The `FToricCode.f90` file computes lowest `p=5` eigenvalues of the Hamiltonian.
-The difference between `PToricCode.f90` and `FToricCode.f90` is that the `FToricCode.f90` does not allocate the large `gpsi`s, making  the tasks inside the loop over $\Gamma$ explicitly independent.
+The difference between `PToricCode.f90` and `FToricCode.f90` is that the `FToricCode.f90` does not allocate the large `gpsi`s, making  the tasks inside the loop over Γ explicitly independent.

 In the `Sample Inputs` folder contains input files listed in the paper.
 The Tetrahedron, Octahedron and Icosahedron are triangulation data for the sphere.
 The Torus1 is the minimal triangulation for a genus 1 torus and Torus2 is a conventional triangulation for the torus.
 The DoubleTorus is the minimal triangulation of the genus 2 torus or a double-holed torus.